Veteran Services Officer

 The County Veterans Service Officer also makes home and hospital visits, nursing home visits, business and school visits to assist veterans and their families in all matters.
 He works with the Federal and State Service Officers, Service Organizations and County Service Organizations in support of Veterans matters.
 A quarterly report is submitted to the Anderson County Commission for all transactions performed in the office.

-As of the end of June 2017, there are approximately 6,462 veterans in Anderson County with at least a third of them and their dependents being served by the County Veterans Service Officer.
-VA expenditures for benefits paid to Anderson County Veterans/Surviving Spouses during the period of July 2016-June 2017 was approximately $41,818,000.00 as reported by the Tennessee Department of Veterans Affairs (figures are derived from information supplies by the US Department of Veterans Affairs).
+As of the end of June 2020, there are approximately 6,933 veterans in Anderson County with at least a third of them and their dependents being served by the County Veterans Service Officer.
+VA expenditures for benefits paid to Anderson County Veterans/Surviving Spouses during the period of July 1, 2019-June 30, 2020 was approximately $49,715,000.00 as reported by the Tennessee Department of Veterans Affairs (figures are derived from information supplies by the US Department of Veterans Affairs).

 Eligibility for most VA benefits is based on discharge from Active military service under other than dishonorable conditions for a minimum period specified by law.
 Active service generally means fulltime service as a member of the Army, Navy, Air Force, Marine Corps, Coast Guard or as a commissioned officer of the Public Health Service, the Environmental Services Administration or the National Oceanic ad Atmospheric Administration.
-Those minimum periods of service are: Any one who entered Active Duty after September 7, 1980 or anyone who entered after October 16, 1981 (Officers included) and did not have previous continuous periods of Active Duty, must complete at least 24 months or been released from Active Duty due to medical separation or hardship.
+Those minimum periods of service are: anyone who served at least 90 days Active Duty; anyone who entered Active Duty after September 7, 1980 or anyone who entered after October 16, 1981 (Officers included) and did not have previous continuous periods of Active Duty, must complete at least 24 months or been released from Active Duty due to medical separation or hardship.
 Prior to those dates, members must have completed a “Full period” of service for which they were called or ordered to Active Duty.
 Completion of at least 6 years of Honorable service in the Selected Reserves ( including National Guard) also provides for home-loan benefits for those not otherwise eligible.

 Certain VA Benefits and medical care require wartime service.
 As specified by law, VA recognizes the following wartime periods: